zhangshuyun/gitaly/doc/rfcs/resource_limit_through_cgroups.md

 to free up resources.
 Meanwhile a degraded service is experienced for end-users.

-When a Gitaly host runs out of memory, the operating system will first use swap, than free file mapped resources, but ultimately it will have to use the OOM Killer.
+When a Gitaly host runs out of memory, the operating system will first use swap, then free file mapped resources, but ultimately it will have to use the OOM Killer.
 More or less randomly killing processes randomly until enough memory is available again.
 Gitaly does not control this process, and cannot hint to the OOM Killer which processes might be worth killing.